digital-asset/daml/docs/source/app-dev/bindings-java/quickstart.rst

 #.
 Try creating a contract from a template.
 Issue an Iou to yourself by clicking on the ``Iou:Iou`` row, filling it out as shown below and clicking **Submit**.

    .. figure:: quickstart/images/createIou.png
+   :alt: Fill out the form by entering Alice as the Issuer and as the Owner, AliceCoin as the Currency, and 1.0 as the Amount.

 #.
 On the left-hand side, click **Issued Ious** to go to that page.
 You can see the Iou you just issued yourself.
 #.
 Now, try transferring this Iou to someone else.
 Click on your Iou, select **Iou_Transfer**, enter *Bob* as the new owner and hit **Submit**.